Miranda Haywood-Curry (Executive Director & Dance Instructor)

 company.
 She has performed professionally with the Grand Rapids Ballet,

-North Carolina Dance Theatre, Pacific Northwest Ballet, Charlotte Total
+North Carolina Dance Theatre (now Charlotte Ballet), Pacific Northwest Ballet, Charlotte Total

 Theatre and the Moving Poets Theatre of Dance.
 She has also been a